-Public bodies face the lack of appropriate easy-to-use tools to support them in the definition, simulation and evaluation of suitable strategies for sustainable heating and cooling.
-These strategies should be tailored to local conditions for achieving the ambitious targets set-up in their local plans.
-PLANHEAT aims to fill this gap.
+Public authorities face the lack of appropriate easy-to-use tools which could support them in the definition, simulation and evaluation of suitable strategies for sustainable heating and cooling.
+These strategies can be challenging, since they should be tailored to local conditions for achieving the ambitious targets set-up in their local plans.
+PLANHEAT filled this gap.

-PLANHEAT’s main objective is to develop and validate in real case scenarios an integrated and easy-to-use tool which will support local authorities in selecting, simulating and comparing alternative low carbon and economically sustainable scenarios for heating and cooling.
+PLANHEAT’s main objective was to develop and validate real case scenarios in an integrated and easy-to-use tool which supports local authorities in selecting, simulating and comparing alternative low carbon and economically sustainable scenarios for heating and cooling.

-The PLANHEAT integrated tool will be designed to support local authorities in:
+The PLANHEAT integrated tool was designed to support local authorities in:

 - mapping the potential of locally available low-carbon energy sources